Table of Contents

-It’s been roughly two months since the planet shut down for business from the Coronavirus.
+It’s felt like an eternity since the planet shut down for business from the Coronavirus.

 From having to practice social distancing and getting used to life without the outdoors to continually washing our hands and wearing masks and seeing loved ones and friends getting sick, the Coronavirus is something none of us expected.

 Since then a lot has changed causing us to spend more time online, so much so that companies like Netflix have had to reduce their streaming quality to help.

 Those of us with disabilities and our caregivers need more help than ever.
 Our medical bills haven’t stopped when we got furloughed and our care requirements didn’t get easier when we had to terminate our home health aides.
 This is the time to reach out and ask for help.